ryanwebber/ryanwebber.github.io/content/_projects/moonshot.md

 components of the AGC.

 As I mentioned, this whole thing is only partially implemented.
-I do have integration tests stood up that can actually compile and run a simple programs on the Virtual AGC, which I expect to rely on heavily as I continue to develop the compiler.
+I do have integration tests stood up that can actually compile and run simple programs on the Virtual AGC, which I expect to rely on heavily as I continue to develop the compiler.
 I come back to this project every few months because of how fascinating the AGC is, and I hope to eventually work my way towards a complete compiler that can run more complex programs.